PK

 where:

-is the variable that holds the output value of the function.
-It is of data type RAW
+result is the variable that holds the output value of the function.
+It is of data type RAW.

-is the input value of data type RAW
+input is the input value of data type RAW to change.

-specifies the byte codes that replace the codes specified by match.
-It is of data type RAW
+replace_bytes specifies the byte codes that replace the codes specified by match.
+It is of data type RAW.

 If the replacement string is shorter than the matching string, then the pad byte is placed in the resulting value when a selected matching string byte has no corresponding byte in the replacement string.
 A VALUE_ERROR exception is raised when the input value is null or has a length of 0.